taunsquared/taunsquared.github.io/_open-lab-notebook/03-cuttlefish-hunting-behavior.md

 ---
 {% include toc title="Cuttlefish Hunting Behavior" %}

 From February 2014 to February 2015, I collaborated with the Marine Biology Lab at Woods Hole, USA, to study cuttlefish, an invertebrate marine animal related to octopus and squid, from the perspective of neuroscience.
 My primary goal was to learn about their behaviour, how to take care of them, and how to modify our lab's behaviour experiment setups for rats to work with cuttlefish.

-During this time, I learned a lot about arduinos and cameras and how to film sea creatures.
 I took care of cuttlefish in all stages of their life cycle and even developed unique relationships with individuals.

+Before I started any experiments, I spent most of my days feeding the cuttlefish hatchlings and cleaning their home tubs:

+{% include video provider="youtube" id="Q2XCCKyhBG8" %}

+Taking care of the cuttlefish on a daily basis taught me a lot about their behaviour, especially their hunting behaviour.
+I tried out many different experimental setups to study their hunting behaviour more closely, and learned a lot about arduinos and cameras and how to film sea creatures before I came up with the final design of the Cuttle Shuttle experiment.

 Many thanks to Kendra Buresch, Stephen Senft, Alex Schnell, Andrew Carvey, Arthur Petron, Troy McInerney, Kelsey Cramer, Corinne Cramer, Andrea Rummell, George Bell, Alan Kuzirian, Barbara Burbank, Lyda Harris, Dan Calzarette, and Roger T Hanlon for their support and assistance at Woods Hole during this project.
 Additional thanks to Adam Kampff and the Intelligent Systems lab for enabling and supporting this collaboration.